VaultaFoundation/docs/native/06_guides/02_create-an-nft.md

 ## This is for education purposes

-Keep in mind, that if you deployed this contract on the EOS Network and minted tokens, there would be no supported marketplaces to sell them (at the time of writing this guide).
+Keep in mind, that if you deployed this contract on Vaulta and minted tokens, there would be no supported marketplaces to sell them (at the time of writing this guide).
 This is just for education purposes.

 ## Challenge